 Encompassing both ambulatory and wheelchair tennis, this Paralympic sport mirrors the traditional sport and can be played by anyone with a physical disability.
 Athletes will learn the fundamentals of tennis as well as gameplay.
-Athletes will work towards successful volleying to compete in matches.
+Athletes will work towards successful rallies to compete in matches.
 Learn more about scholarships here.

 Coaches offer techniques and training to increase athlete’s endurance and improve tennis stroke technique.
 All equipment and sports chairs are provided for participants in the program.

 - Must only have a physical disability